platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

 ```

 If you have multiple SQL databases, you are prompted for which one to export.
-You can also specify it explicitly by its relationship name:
+You can also specify a database by its relationship name:

 ```bash
 platform db:dump --relationship <RELATIONSHIP_NAME>